rammalahmad/Twitter-Sentiment-Analysis/Final_models/Documentation.md

 </table>

 __Which model to use__
-I chose KMeans as the default clustering algorithm since it needs no additional parameter and it gave fairly good results {Put reference}.
+I chose KMeans as the default clustering algorithm since it needs no additional parameter and it gave fairly good results.
 However according to a Benchmark i did ToMATo could perform better than KMeans if well implemented (the ToMATo we're working with is an online library without certainty on the potential).
 As for HDBScan it's very well adapted to UMAP, all the positive points are on his side and in my opinion it could be a safe choice to fix the minimal number of tweets per topic in terms of the client's dataframe size.

 #### Sentiment in Cluster